 Soon enough, however, he said, “You’re right.”
 Of course I was right.
 I only heard it being practiced a gazillion times, along with Chopin, Beethoven and Bach, to name just a few composers.

 Now my sister is a composer of her own.
 She lives in California, though, miles away from Illinois.
 I’ve never been able to hear one of her pieces being performed live.
 This piece is one of my favorites.
 It’s based on a quilt square called “Flock of Geese”, which happens to be one of my favorite patterns.
 Meredith wrote three pieces based on quilt squares in honor of my mom, who was an avid quilter.
 She was able to play a simple version on her laptop for Mom when she was in hospice.
 Click the link below to listen:

-This Flock of Geese quilt square looks similar to a pillow my mom made for me a long time ago.
-My flock of geese block was blue and white.
-I have no idea where it is now; I wish I still had it.
+I used to have a Flock of Geese pillow my mom made for me a long time ago.
+The block was blue and white and I have no idea where it is now; I wish I still had it.
 What I do have, however, is the memory of Mom’s face as she listened to this beautiful piece of music.
 I could tell that she could envision those geese, flying away into the distance.

 Written as part of Gretchen’s Spin Cycle prompt, “Music”.
 Also read about my other little sister here: Art Matters.